canaxess/ACME-fashion-house/3-improve-structure-of-webform/README.md

-# Structuring a Web Form
+# Improving The Structure Of A Webform

 Filling in a form shouldn’t become a guessing game for the user.
 Forms can be improved by adding programmatically associated labels to form controls and providing extra hints for each control within the label.